 Whatever your challenge; Lauretano Sign Group has been through it and can help you succeed in the most challenging of environments.

 Case study – Marble Collegiate Church / electronic bulletin board / downtown NYC

-A ground sign in downtown NYC is always going to be complicated, but with the addition of the new digital electronic bulletin board the sign had to mimic the look and feel of the church’s original sign in order to be approved by the City’s Landmark Preservation Commission.
-We spent a great deal of time with the church and their architects, Helpern Architects of NYC to get the design and intent just right.
+A ground sign in downtown NYC is always going to be complicated, but with the addition of the new digital electronic bulletin board, the sign had to mimic the look and feel of the church’s original sign in order to be approved by the City’s Landmark Preservation Commission.
+We spent a great deal of time with the church and its architects, Helpern Architects of NYC to get the design and intent just right.

-The project turned out great, gave the Church what they were looking for and stayed within budget.
+The project turned out great, gave the Church what they were looking for, and stayed within budget.
 Knowing the obstacles we would run into and planning for them ahead of time was the key to this project’s success.